Elective home education

 Alternative education

-If your child or young person is unable to attend school for any reason, you should write to the SEND team to let us know at the earliest opportunity.
+If your child or young person is unable to attend school for any reason, and has an education and health care plan (EHCP) you should write to the SEND team to let us know at the earliest opportunity.

 We will then be able to put in place alternative education - this may be with a provider registered with Ofsted if your child or young person is well enough to attend school, or where this is not possible, we will put in place home tuition.